kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 |8.6.9     | 76.216s = 1min 16.216s |
 |8.6.9     | 73.872s = 1min 13.872s |

-I found a clear gap between v9.7.6 and v10.0.0.
+I found a clear leap between v9.7.6 and v10.0.0.
 Katalon Studio v10.0.0 runs slower than the previous version.

 ### Comparing v9.7.6 and v10.0.0 in detail